hashicorp/consul/website/source/docs/partnerships/index.html.md

 ## Checklist

-Below is a checklist of steps that should be followed during the Vault integration development process.
+Below is a checklist of steps that should be followed during the Consul integration development process.
 This reiterates the steps described above.

 * Complete the [Consul Integration Program webform](https://docs.google.com/forms/d/e/1FAIpQLSf-RyVR9F0lmosao8Nnur0TTDjnl99gttnK3QP1OkfRefVKSw/viewform)
 * Develop and test your Consul integration following examples, documentation and best practices